Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \begin{theorem} An RSC $c$ satisfies \textbf{SPR} if and only if it is single-peaked. \end{theorem}

-According to a single-peaked RSC, $x^\star_T$ is the threshold from which restrictions may trigger reactions, as $\succsim_2 = \succsim_1$ above it.
+According to a single-peaked RSC, $x^\star_T$ is the threshold below which restrictions may trigger reactions, as $\succsim_2 = \succsim_1$ above it.
+In other words, the DM feels \textit{legitimate} to have access to at least one option from each type above the type's threshold.
 Once the DM starts reacting to restrictions because only options below $x^\star_T$ are available, then the more she is denied access to good options of type $T$, the stronger is her propensity to react and choose an option of this type.
-This however holds up to a certain point, the peak of $\succsim_2$ in the interval.
+This, however, holds up to a certain point, the peak of $\succsim_2$ in the interval $\left[\min(T,\succsim_1), x_T^\star\right]^{\succsim_1}_T$.
 Beyond this peak, restriction-related motives are still relevant, but they tend to decrease as intrinsic satisfaction decreases with the restriction.